Zambia National Data Archive (Z-NADA)

 Funding Agency/Sponsor

-Name Abbreviation Role
+Name Role

-Government of Zambia GRZ FINANCIAL CONTRIBUTION
+Government of Zambia FINANCIAL CONTRIBUTION

-United Nations Children’s Fund UNICEF FINANCIAL CONTRIBUTION
+United Nations Children’s Fund FINANCIAL CONTRIBUTION

-United Nations Population Fund UNFPA FINANCIAL CONTRIBUTION
+United Nations Population Fund FINANCIAL CONTRIBUTION

-World Health Organization WHO FINANCIAL CONTRIBUTION
+World Health Organization FINANCIAL CONTRIBUTION

 Johns Hopkins University FINANCIAL CONTRIBUTION TOWARDS THE MEASLES SEROLOGY